-For the year ended September 30, 2007, the VI had \$1.106 billion of long-term debt or \$10,185 per capita which is a high debt burden on its citizens (when compared to other insular governments), although a decrease in the ratio from the prior year.
+For the year ended September 30, 2008, the VI had \$588.4 million of long-term debt or \$5,418 per capita which is a relatively high debt burden on its citizens (when compared to other insular governments).
+However, the large decrease in the ratio is related to a reconsideration and removal of long-term debts with guaranteed payback from outside governments.
+No restatement of prior year ratios was performed.